grant0013/Daheng-Telescope/README.md

 Prerequisites
 Microsoft Visual Studio: The project is built with C# and Windows Forms.

-Daheng Imaging SDK: The GxIAPINET.dll library must be installed and referenced by the project.
+Daheng Imaging SDK: You must download and install the official Daheng Imaging SDK for your operating system.
+An account is required for the download.

+Visit the Daheng Imaging Download Center to register and download the appropriate SDK package.

 A compatible Daheng Imaging industrial camera.

 Installation
+Install the Daheng SDK: Before proceeding, ensure you have successfully installed the SDK downloaded from the Daheng Imaging website.

-Clone the repository to your local machine:
+Clone the Repository:

 git clone https://github.com/grant0013/Daheng-Telescope.git

-Open the Daheng-Telescope.sln file in Visual Studio.
+Open in Visual Studio: Open the Daheng-Telescope.sln file in Visual Studio.

-Ensure that the reference to GxIAPINET.dll is correctly resolved.
-You may need to add the reference manually if the SDK was installed in a non-standard location.
+Resolve the DLL Reference: The project will look for the GxIAPINET.dll file.
+If the SDK was installed correctly, this reference should resolve automatically.
+If not, you will need to manually add a reference to the GxIAPINET.dll file from the SDK's installation directory.

-Build and run the project.
+Build and Run: Build the project (F6) and run (F5).

 Core Functionality
 Camera Connection: Automatically detects and connects to the first available Daheng Imaging camera.